GSG-CF05/portofolio-hana-a/README.md

 This is the first project in foundemental coure, I will make a portfolio website and host it on GitHub.

 ## What is portfolio ?
-A portfolio is a living and changing collection of records that reflect your accomplishments, skills, experiences, and attributes.
-It highlights and showcases samples of some of your best work, along with life experiences, values and achievements.
+A portfolio is a
+collection of records that reflect your skills, experiences, and attributes.
+It contain samples of some of your best work.
+A portfolio does not take the place of cv, but it can accentuate your abilities and what you can offer in the chosen field.